noirbizarre/pytest-gitconfig/README.md

     return whatever
 ```

-Note that the `default_gitconfig` fixture is session-scoped (avoiding the performance hit of creating a Git config file for each test),
+Note that the `default_gitconfig` fixture is Session-scoped
+(avoiding the performance hit of creating a Git config file for each test),
-so set values are persistent for the whole session and should be defined once, preferably in your `conftest.py`.
+so set values are persistent for the whole session and should be defined once,
+preferably in your `conftest.py`.
-But if you need to temporarily override some value, you can use the `override()` context manager which accepts the same parameters as `set()`.
+But if you need to temporarily override some value,
+you can use the `override()` context manager which accepts the same parameters as `set()`.

 This allows to override it directly during a test: